-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs financial assistance and case management to address the financial crises that put their housing at risk.
-When necessary, participants are also referred to a Measure H-funded legal services program to help defend any eviction actions that may be threatening their housing.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

 LAHSA's Homeless Prevention Program provides services to families and individuals (Adults and Transition Age Youth) who are at imminent risk of becoming homeless.
-Participants are provided with short-term
+Participants are provided with short-term financial assistance and case management to address the financial crises that put their housing at risk.
+When necessary, participants are also referred to a Measure H funded legal services program to help defend any eviction actions that may be threatening their housing.

 LAHSA also utilized Measure H funding for Bridge Housing sites to provide low-barrier and supportive 24-hour residence for individuals who have exited institutions.
 Bridge Housing is temporary and serves to "bridge" people experiencing homelessness into housing via a reserved bed that facilitates placement into permanent housing.
 The intention of this emergency housing is to provide participants with some stability so that they can maintain contact with their support systems and utilize resources to overcome barriers with finding housing.
 The individuals served at these sites are over the age of eighteen (18+) and were either involved with the criminal justice system over the past five years or who have exited an institution (hospital, jail/prison, etc.) over the past six months.
-LAHSA provides funding to six emergency shelter sites across the County of Los Angeles to provide a total of 171 of beds for persons who are exiting, or have recently exited, institutional settings.